 Supplementing with L-glutamine, to improve gut health, can act as an anti-inflammatory helping to repair the lining of your intestinal wall.
-If you’re having problems with gut health, or a leaky gut, you can see improvements with a daily supplementation of 2-5 grams of glutamine per day.
+If you’re having problems with gut health, you can see improvements with a daily supplementation of 2-5 grams of glutamine per day.

 Glutamine For Medical Treatments

-In addition to improving gut health, bacteria, and as a muscle building supplement, glutamine is commonly used to help treat the side effects of harmful cancer treatments.
+In additions to gut health, glutamine is also commonly used to help treat the side effects of harmful cancer treatments.
 People undergoing chemotherapy or radiation therapy are often given glutamine to help with the following:

 - Pain or swelling in the mouth

 - Joint pain

 Other serious illnesses effecting the immune system are also treated with glutamine supplements.
 Glutamine has also shown benefits in treating people with ADHD, urinary disorders, and sickle cell anemia.

 - How to look thinner without losing weight

 - Best exercises for the Atkins induction phase

 - How to train like a bodybuilder